 First, let me recommend The Register, the online journal about what's happening in the world of IT.
 I've followed them for ten years, and sharp-eyed readers will remember that I post a lot of links to them.
 They have a section devoted to hardware, which is worth your time if you're doing research.
 I've found them to be reliable, and highly recommend them.

 Second, I can describe what I would do - I'd look for a 2 year old IBM/Lenovo laptop.
-We have a store near us that sells computers that have just come off of corporate lease.
+I have a store near me that sells computers that have just come off of corporate lease.
 You'd be buying down the performance curve, but what you'd get is additional ruggedness and reliability.
 Back at Big Tech Company, I used IBM laptops for 5 years.
 Kind of built like a tank, and they offer big screens and especially good keyboards (I view keyboards like I view triggers; mushy action is muy bad).
 In general used computers are a bad deal.
 What you will get with this option is a more rugged, lower powered laptop for your money.

 Third, you might consider one of the new-fangled Netbooks, like the Asus EeePC 1000 HA (or even better, the soon to be released 1005, which has a replaceable battery).
 I haven't tried this configuration, but expect that if you plugged mouse, keyboard, and monitor into the little thing that it would work great, plus would give you outstanding portability if you needed it (although then you'd be using the small 10" screen).
 I'm actually quite tempted to do this myself.

 The Register has a set of Netbook reviews:

 Acer Aspire One D250

 Asus Eee PC 1008HA Seashell